Live working – The protective clothing against thermal hazards of an electric arc

 time that is the limit of second degree burn.

-ATPV-Value (Arc Thermal Performance Value) indicates the amount of energy (cal/cm²) to which the material/garment can be exposed and still provide a 50% protection against the second degree’s burn.
+ATPV-Value (Arc Thermal Performance Value) indicates the amount of energy (cal/cm²) the material/garment can be exposed to while still providing a 50% level of protection against second-degree burns.

 Reference to NFPA 70E